Beatriz-Pimenta/robot_speech_api/README.md

 # Launch the demo (automatic mode):
 ros2 launch robot_speech_api demo_speech.launch.py mode:=demo
 ```
-- Runs a predefined demonstration sequence using the Speech API.
+- Runs a predefined demonstration sequence using the TTS API.
 The robot will speak two preset sentences — one non-blocking (`say`) and one blocking (`say_and_wait`).
 - This will automatically start the TTS Action Server (from `tts_ros`'s `tts_bringup`) and the Demo node, and make the robot speak a short predefined test sequence.